 I’m not even a Bette Davis fan – “take his gay-card!” – but she’s clearly speaking to me about this holiday cocktail party of all holiday cocktail parties.
 But for the fact that we have a smaller budget than her, even in death, this suits.

 So, you want to throw a holiday cocktail party for all your party boys, but you don’t want to blow your holiday wad.
 I get it.
 You want to save that blow and your wad for something else.
-Well, the list below and this complete grocery list here is all you need.
+Well, the list below and this complete grocery list here in the Budget Buster Bundle is all you need.

 1. Variety is the spice of life, but the death of a party budget

 Variety is good for a healthy diet and an exciting sex life.
 It’s expensive when throwing a holiday cocktail party on a small budget.

 Vodka, gin, whiskey, beer, wine, bubbly – that’s a nice variety, but this is a party where you want to provide a more unique experience than your corner gay bar.

 For this purpose, a signature cocktail or drink is more than enough.
 Try a retro rum punch, rosemary Collins, cranberry margs, or my favorite, whiskey slush.
 If you want to complement your signature cocktail with a case of beer or a moderately priced wine, go holiday ballz to the wallz.